Iraqi protesters breach parliament building in Baghdad

-BAGHDAD (AP) — Hundreds of followers of an influential Shiite cleric breached Iraq’s parliament on Saturday, the second time in a week, to protest the government formation efforts lead by Iran-backed groups.
+BAGHDAD (AP) — Thousands of followers of an influential Shiite cleric breached Iraq’s parliament on Saturday, the second time in a week, to protest the government formation efforts lead by Iran-backed groups.

-Iraqi security forces used tear gas and sound bombs to try to repel the demonstrators and caused several injuries witnessed by journalists for The Associated Press.
+Iraqi security forces initially used tear gas and sound bombs to try to repel the demonstrators and caused several injuries witnessed by journalists for The Associated Press.
+The Health Ministry said it had received 60 injured patients.

 An expected parliament session did not take place and there were no lawmakers in the hall.

-Iraq’s Prime Minister Mustafa al-Kadhimi directed security forces to protect demonstrators and asked them to keep their protest peaceful, according to a statement.

-Thousands of demonstrators, the followers of influential cleric Muqtada al-Sadr, used ropes to pull down cement barricades leading to the gate of Iraq’s Green Zone, which houses official buildings and foreign embassies.
+Heeding the calls of cleric Muqtada al-Sadr, the demonstrators used ropes to pull down cement barricades leading to the gate of Iraq’s Green Zone.
+The district houses official buildings and foreign embassies.

-They were heeding al-Sadr’s call to protest the formation of the next government lead by the Coalition Framework, an alliance of Shiite parties backed by Iran.
+Demonstrators then occupied the parliament floor and raised the Iraqi flag and portraits of al-Sadr.
+It was the second time in the span of three days that the cleric has ordered his followers to stage a sit-in in the Green Zone.
+The protests are a pressure tactic used by the cleric to derail government formation efforts lead by his political rivals in the Coalition Framework, an alliance of Shiite parties backed by Iran.

+Iraq’s caretaker Prime Minister Mustafa al-Kadhimi directed security forces to protect demonstrators and asked them to keep their protest peaceful, according to a statement.
+Inside the parliament building, the defenses of the security forces grew less intense and many were seen sitting and conversing with demonstrators. ‘

+Some protesters began moving from the parliament toward the Judicial Council building.

 “We came today to remove the corrupt political class and prevent them from holding a parliament session, and to prevent the Framework from forming a government,” said Raad Thabet, 41.
-“We responded to al-Sadr’s call.
-We will go to the Green (Zone).
-No matter the cost.”
+“We responded to al-Sadr’s call.”

 Al-Sadr’s party exited government formation talks in June, giving his rivals in the Coordination Framework alliance the majority they needed to move forward with the process.